Canning Jam without pectin

 If you are using a commercial pectin the cooking time up to your jelling point is unnecessary.
 In fact you likely will have a mess if you do cook for that long.
 Generally jams or jellies made with a commercial pectin are boiled for a minute or two after adding the pectin.
 The commercial product makes sure you get a nice gel each time.

 You may notice that most jam and jelly recipes made without adding any extra pectin use a lot of sugar.
-It is the combination of sugar, natural pectin and acid (lemon juice) that causes the gel.
+It is the combination of sugar, natural pectin and, for some fruits, acid (lemon juice) that causes the gel.
 And the sugar is the main preserving ingredient.

-I’ll admit, that IS a lot of sugar and the reason I mostly use commercial pectin is the ability to reduce that sugar and still have a nice gel.
+I’ll admit, that IS a lot of sugar.
+This is the reason I mostly use commercial pectin.
+I like the ability to reduce that sugar and still have a nice gel.
+Plus the gel is so reliable without that long cook down time.

 Crabapple Jelly is a good example of a fruit with lots of natural pectin.
 No added pectin is needed.